Giovanna1997/Machine-Learning-/README.md

-# Machine-Learning-Labs-Stanford University
+# Machine Learning Labs from Stanford University Course
-This repository contains my completed labs from Stanford's Machine Learning course on Coursera.
+This repository contains my completed labs from Stanford University's Supervised Machine Learning: Regression and Classification course, of the Machine Learning specialization

 Topics covered:
 - Supervised and Unsupervised Learning